MichaelMadhukalya/grafxp/README.md

 ```

 ## Kubernetes (k8s) deployment
 The project is deployed on a 3-node local `minikube` cluster set up on a `docker` runtime using `WSL` version 2.
-An `ArgoCD` pipeline is set up for deployment that watches the `kustomize` folder for the mainfest file changes to deploy to `minikube`.

 ```shell
 m_mad@Ryzen7:~$ kubectl get nodes -o wide